vitabaks/docs/docs/overview/recommendations.md

 ### Linux (Operating System)

-Before deploying your PostgreSQL cluster, make sure your target servers are running an up-to-date operating system.
+Before deploying your PostgreSQL Cluster, make sure your target servers are running an up-to-date operating system.
 Proper system maintenance is crucial for security and performance.

 Additionally, ensure that time synchronization is correctly configured (NTP).
 For automated setup, specify `ntp_enabled: true` and set `ntp_servers` to install and configure the NTP service.